gvwilson/thirdbit/src/fiction/makers-return/index.md

 big ones and little ones,
-some with legs and some with wheels, a few that looked so new they must have come from Heck and others that had clearly assembled themselves from whatever scraps they had been able to find.
+some with legs and some with wheels, a few that looked so new they must have come from Heck and others that had clearly repaired themselves using whatever scraps they had been able to find.
 Sindy watched wide-eyed as they grasped hold of one another to form a three-wheeled cart.

 "Sit," Mouse said,
-adding, "Please," when the two girls hesitated.
+adding `please` on its screen.

 Sindy and Violet looked at each other.
 "I will if you will," Violet said.

-Sindy would tell people afterward that the ride was really bumpy.
+Sindy told people afterward that the ride was really bumpy.
 That was an understatement.
 Her seat was the crossed arms of two different bots.
 There was no padding and no seatbelt.